Distribute Add-ons

 Note

-utility, have a look at the installation documentation found here.
+To explore and install the sveltosctl utility, take a look at the installation guide found here.

 More Resources